kyeokabe/crackingCodingInterview/README.md

 [LC 1213 Intersection of Three Sorted Arrays](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/LeetCode/1213_IntersectionOfThreeSortedArrays.cpp) ...
 Easy "three pointers" problem.

 [LC 1219 Path with Maximum Gold](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/LeetCode/1219_PathWithMaximumGold.cpp) ...
 Very important problem.
 Great excersize for depth first search.
-The tricky part of this problem is to think of how we can search a grid showing places we have already visited just by passing the grid by reference.
+The tricky part of this problem is to think of how we can search a grid showing places we have already visited just by passing the grid by reference (so we can save memory).
 The basic idea is

 ```
 //store grid value